krivera28/krivera28.github.io/index.md

     </div>
 </div>
 <p>
-    As the Co-Director of HackIllinois, the largest student-run hackathon in the Midwest, I led the planning of this event by managing over 50 staff members in coordinating various event aspects for over 800 participants.
-To accomplish this, I fostered a sense of community among staff through team-building activities to ensure successful collaboration.
-I was also responsible for managing the event budget, determining the effective allocation of resources to maximize the success of the event!
+    As Co-Director of HackIllinois, the largest student-run hackathon in the Midwest, I led a 50+ person team to plan and execute an event that brought together over 800 participants.
+I introduced structured weekly goal-tracking and cross-team discussions to keep progress on schedule and ensure smooth collaboration across all departments.
+Beyond logistics, I focused on fostering a strong sense of community through mentorship and team-building initiatives, helping maintain high engagement and enthusiasm from staff throughout the event cycle!
 </p>

 <br>